dadaismee/vs_blog/src/blog/phd-draft/index.md

 <div class="caption">Conceptual relations of main explanatory components of RiE</div>
 </div>

 One more important point is that overall, Guala's account is ambiguous about the stage of the game played, for example the "Grazing game".
-And it has explanatory consequences for RiE. the "Grazing game" is presented as a late-stage game and the implications are stretched beyond late-stage games.
+And it has explanatory consequences for RiE.
+The "Grazing game" is most probably presented as a late-stage game, for agents already use heuristic-like rules and do not perform any inference, although it might not be the case for the early stages of the game.
+The implications of this game are stretched and generalized beyond late-stage games.

 So far, we have identified the problem of conflated agency models within RiE which influences the cohesiveness of one of its main arguments.
 Namely, the argument that CEs are insufficient for explanation of stability of human social institutions, for they are applicable to animal coordination problems and hence necessitate rules as separate explanatory entities.
 Identification of this problem allows to view normativity as left unexplained in RiE, for animal CEs are stable without rules and human CEs might themselves be salient social norms as rules.
 If normativity is already included into CEs, how did we go from non-normative CEs to normative ones?
 A capacity for representation is responsible for transitioning from the former to the latter, which is a big bet for a theory of stability of institutions.
 We now turn to studying the notion of representation and its relation to normativity in RiE.

 ### The problem with "representation" in RiE
-In this section I will argue that the notion of representation employed by Guala and Hindriks is ambiguous, which complicates substantiation of normativity as the main causal factor of stability of social institutions.
+The notion of representation employed by Guala and Hindriks is ambiguous, which complicates substantiation of normativity as the main causal factor of stability of social institutions.

 While justifying the insufficiency of equilibria with applicability of the concept of CE to both humans and animals, Guala and Hindriks use the notion of representation in a broad sense, although appeal to @sterelny2003, who uses it in a narrower sense of an *advanced cognitive capacity* evolved in hominids.
 Coordination by correlation alone is insufficient for introducing distinction between animal and human conventions with normativity, and representation is needed as mechanism for it, as Guala and Hindriks argue.